-We have recently launched a new national survey aimed at build a better understanding of how people with Parkinson’s and their families are coping with the disease.
-It is particularly important that we have representation from people in rural and regional Australia.
-This will be the first Australia-wide survey specifically looking at quality of life for people with Parkinson’s in rural and regional Australia compared to those in metropolitan areas.
-The survey can be found here:
+We have recently completed a national survey aimed at building a better understanding of how people with Parkinson’s and their families are coping with the disease.
+We considered it particularly important to have representation from people in rural and regional Australia.
+This was be the first Australia-wide survey specifically looking at quality of life for people with Parkinson’s in rural and regional Australia compared to those in metropolitan areas.
+Results will be released soon.

 Report for UNE Media by Amanda Burdon